-Everything about Chateau Du Tertre, Margaux Fifth Growth, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Du Tertre, Margaux Fifth Growth, Bordeaux producer profile, with wine tasting notes and wine with food pairing tips.
+Learn all the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau du Tertre History, Overview

 This Bordeaux property found the inspiration for its name from its location.
 Du Tertre is situated on the tertre.
 Tertre in French means hillock or rising ground, which is where the estate is located.
 With a history dating back to 1143, du Tertre is one of the oldest properties in the Left Bank of Bordeaux.
 At one point in time, the estate was known as Tertre d’Arsac, due to the amount of vines located in the commune of Arsac.
 Le Tertre passed through several different owners over the centuries.
 It was owned by the Arrerac family and Marquis de Segur.